assumednormal/blog/content/post/finite-population-correction.md

 disableComments: false
 ---

+When sampling with replacement from finite populations, we have to change how we think about sampling from the larger population.
+Now what we measure on each sampled individual is fixed: a person's height and weight, a family's annual income, etc. What is considered random is whether or not each individual is selected for inclusion in the sample.

 Suppose there are $N$ individuals in a population.
 We take a sample of $n$ individuals without replacement and measure their heights, $h\_i$, $i=1,\ldots,n$.
 Let $Z\_i$ be the (random) indicator for the $i^{\textrm{th}}$ individual being included in the sample.

 We can write down the population mean and variance.